joseph-flinn/site/posts/0-git-monorepo.md

 #### 1. Git Tagging and Release

 As soon as I need to start tracking the version of a project with a git tag for internal or external release, it is time to make a dedicated project repository.
-The tagging becomes streamlined and the CI/CD becomes more manageble.
+The tagging becomes streamlined and the CI/CD becomes more manageable.
 But the biggest value add is the long term maintainability.
 A simple structure with simplified CI/CD is a lot easier to manage long term.
 It does not require almost-constant tweaking with the risk of breaking CI/CD pipelines for other projects.